adolfintel/Windows10-Privacy/README.md

 install_wim_tweak /o /c Windows-Defender /r
 ```
 This will take 1-2 minutes.
-Unfortunately, since June 2018, Windows Defender Security Center can no longer be removed without breaking the system.
+Unfortunately, since June 2018, the Windows Security icon in the Start menu can no longer be removed without breaking the system.

 After a while, Windows will remind us that the system is unprotected.
 When it does, right click the notification and hide it.
 ![](https://raw.githubusercontent.com/adolfintel/Windows10-Privacy/master/data/wdend1803_1.jpg)